boddicheg/manga4deck/README.md

 manga4deck
 ==========

-OPDS protocol reader for SteamDeck, developing only for reading manga using Kavita selfhosted server
+Reader for SteamDeck, developing only for reading manga using Kavita selfhosted server